ara-t3/jedikg/README.md

 2. **Proof of concept: Using PyKEEN for machine learning on KG-SaF datasets**
    - File: `tutorial/kge_pykeen.ipynb`
    - Description: Demonstrates a basic pipeline for training a Knowledge Graph Embedding (KGE) model using PyKEEN on one of the KG-SaF datasets, including evaluation.

+2. **Generating a KG-SaF Dataset form a Custom KG**
+   - File: `tutorial/general.ipynb`
+   - Description: Full pipeline for transforming a user defined KG into a machine learning ready dataset.
+Performs all the requires preprocessing, filtering and post processing of the KG-SaF-JDeX workflow.